ejs.nvim icon

 Configuration

-All options default to true.
+All options default as shown.
 Pass overrides to require('ejs').setup(), or via opts if using lazy.nvim:

 require('ejs').setup({